Article Five of the United States Constitution: Text

-Background

 Procedures for amending the Constitution

 Thirty-three amendments to the United States Constitution have been approved by the Congress and sent to the states for ratification.
 Twenty-seven of these amendments have been ratified and are now part of the Constitution.
 The first ten amendments were adopted and ratified simultaneously and are known collectively as the Bill of Rights.
 Six amendments adopted by Congress and sent to the states have not been ratified by the required number of states and are not part of the Constitution.
 Four of these amendments are still technically open and pending, one is closed and has failed by its own terms, and one is closed and has failed by the terms of the resolution proposing it.
-All totaled, approximately 11,539 measures to amend the Constitution have been proposed in Congress since 1789 (through December 16, 2014).
+All totaled, more than 10,000 measures to amend the Constitution have been proposed in Congress.